• Skip to primary navigation

 What are the meatballs made of in Italian wedding soup?

 They are often made with ground beef or pork.
-However, we use turkey meatballs because they are a healthier alternative and don't sacrifice any flavor.
+However, we use turkey meatballs because they are a tasty alternative and don't sacrifice any flavor.

 Equipment